top of page

 Their father Hugh was listed as a photographer on the register and had their initial address as Orient House, at Suttons Beach.

-The 1956 aerial below features the former home of child prodigy drummer, Smiley movie star and original Bee Gees drummer Colin Petersen who lived on Eveline St, and attended Humpybong School for 5 years from 9th March 1953 to July 1958.
+Child prodigy drummer, Smiley movie star and original Bee Gees drummer Colin Petersen who lived on Eveline St, also attended Humpybong School for 5 years from 9th March 1953 to July 1958.

-Fraternal Twins Maurice and Robin Gibb (8yrs 9 months) enrolled at Humpybong School in September 1958, but also left the school that same month, before changing school to join older brother Barry at Our Lady Help of Christians School (cnr Oxley and Anzac Ave) to finish up the 1958 term.
-All 3 brothers then enrolled in Scarborough State School for the full term in 1959.
+Twins Maurice and Robin Gibb (8yrs 9 months) enrolled at Humpybong School in September 1958 and attended the final term of 1958.
+Lesley attended Our Lady Help of Christians School (cnr Oxley and Anzac Ave) All 3 brothers then enrolled in Scarborough State School for the full term in 1959.
 Andy was a one year old toddler in March 1959 while they lived in Redcliffe.

-Barry Gibb (12yrs) and the twins Maurice and Robin, attended Our Lady Help of Christians School at the corner of Oxley and Anzac Ave in late 1958.
-He mentioned this in an interview and mentions he "walked half a mile to school" from his home which by that time they were living at 394 Oxley Ave, before moving to Scarborough in early 1959.
+Lesley (13 yrs) and Barry (12yrs) attended Our Lady Help of Christians School at the corner of Oxley and Anzac Ave in 1958 /59.
+Barry mentioned this in an interview and mentions he "walked half a mile to school" from his home which by that time they were living at 394 Oxley Ave, before moving to Scarborough in early 1959.

 In 1959, Brisbane based Speedcar driver Bill Goode, the promoter of the Redcliffe Speedway (located at the Redcliffe Showgrounds) hired the brothers to entertain the crowds at the speedway from the back of a truck during the interval.